-- maintaining complete and accurate records of the political donations and electoral expenditure of the elected member or candidate, and - using the party's campaign account to deposit political donations made to the elected member or candidate, and

-- depositing into the party's campaign account any contributions made by the elected member or candidate to their own campaign, and - paying electoral expenditure incurred on behalf of the elected member or candidate from the party's campaign account.
+- maintaining complete and accurate records of the political donations and electoral expenditure of the elected member or candidate, and - using the party's campaign account to deposit political donations made to the elected member or candidate, and - depositing into the party's campaign account any contributions made by the elected member or candidate to their own campaign, and - paying electoral expenditure incurred on behalf of the elected member or candidate from the party's campaign account.

-If the party agent is absent or unavailable, the registered officer of a political party can lodge a disclosure if the registered officer has completed the agent training (or is exempt), and the party agent or registered officer has advised the NSW Electoral Commission in writing in advance of any occasion on which the registered officer is to lodge a disclosure on the agent's behalf.
+If the party agent is absent or unavailable, the registered officer of a political party can lodge a disclosure or public funding claim if the registered officer has completed the agent training (or is exempt), and the party agent or registered officer has advised the NSW Electoral Commission in writing in advance of any occasion on which the registered officer is to lodge a disclosure or claim on the agent's behalf.
 A party agent remains the person who is legally responsible for making disclosures for the elected member or candidate.

-Candidates who are not members of a registered political party
+State election candidates and elected members who are not members of a registered political party

-Each candidate who is not a member of a political party that is registered for State elections is responsible for managing and disclosing their own political donations and electoral expenditure.
+Each elected member or candidate who is not a member of a political party that is registered for State elections is responsible for managing and disclosing their own political donations and electoral expenditure.

-The candidate's responsibilities also include:
+The elected member or candidate's responsibilities also include:

-- maintaining complete and accurate records of the political donations and electoral expenditure of the candidate, and - operating a campaign account to deposit political donations made to the candidate, and - depositing into their campaign account any contributions made by the candidate to their own campaign, and - paying electoral expenditure incurred by the candidate from their campaign account.
+- maintaining complete and accurate records of the political donations and electoral expenditure of the elected member or candidate, and - operating a campaign account to deposit political donations made to the elected member or candidate, and - depositing into their campaign account any contributions made by the elected member or candidate to their own campaign, and - paying electoral expenditure incurred by the elected member or candidate from their campaign account.